 Then, between 193 and 199, you have your C1 Advanced with grade B: you have done very well.
 And then, between 180 and 192, you also get the CAE certificate, even if with a narrower margin, with grade C.

-For all intents and purposes, does it count as an official B2 First certificate?
-Again, absolutely not.
+For all intents and purposes, does such document count as an official B2 First certificate?
+Again, it does not.
 But then, you may wonder, is it a useless piece of paper?
 Let’s see.